whrhrr/openalto.blog/source/_posts/ECS-Design-and-Implementation-Document.md

 #### Routing Path Query Service

 With the help of APIs defined above and their implementations, we defined and implemented following routing path query service.
-Routing Path Query Service aims to provide routing path calculation given some packet fields.
+Routing Path Query Service aims to provide the routing path calculation given some packet fields.

 ##### Interface